Who can open an account with the Bank of England?

 Members of the public cannot open a bank account with the Bank of England.

 Our approach is not to compete with commercial banks.
-As we are a central bank, banking with us differs in several ways from banking with a commercial bank:
+The services we offer are different from the services of a commercial bank because:

-- Our services are close to credit-risk free – in other words, the risk of us defaulting is close to zero.
+- Our services are close to credit-risk free (the risk of us defaulting is close to zero).

 - Our services are unlikely to be adversely affected by volatile market conditions.

 - We are not motivated by profit.